JoshDSommer/nativescript-vue-typescript-seed/README.md

 # NativeScript + Vue + TypeScript
 ## nativescript-vue-typescript-seed

 This project is so anyone can get started using NativeScript and Vue with TypeScript.
 It is created when using the nativescript-vue-template(`tns create my-app --template nativescript-vue-template`) and updated it to use typescript.
-To create typings for nativescript-vue, vue.js was added.
+Nativescript-vue does not currently ship with type definitions for typescript, so instead Vue's typings are imported and reused with some minor tweaks for NativeScript, in the `nativescript-vue.d.ts` file

 ### Workflow: